jimmelman/markdown-cv/index.md

 `2011.03 ~ Current`
 __Link Group, Melbourne, VIC__

 Joined as Analyst/Programmer on the Superpartners R2 core registry.
-Moved to the transition team in 2013 as a data engineer when Link Group acquired Superpatners.
+Moved to the transition team in 2013 as Data Engineer when Link Group acquired Superpatners.

 Established robust techniques for raw data transformation.